List of Magic Knight Rayearth characters: Caldina

 Zagato hires her as an assassin after his other minions fail; in addition to her dancing skills, she is an accomplished illusionist and hypnotist.
 In the anime she has great affection for Ascot, whom she treats as a naïve younger brother, and she joins him in deserting Zagato.
 It is revealed in the second arc and season that she is native to Chizeta.
 It's also been shown that Caldina is incredibly good at cards and other games of chance.
 Caldina hypnotizes people by making the red jewels on her gloves, earrings and shoes flash and send out bell sounds.

-Romantically, Caldina becomes involved with Lafarga in both versions of the series.
+Romantically, Caldina becomes involved with Rafaga in both versions of the series.

 Caldina also appears in Tsubasa: Reservoir Chronicle as a bartender.
 Her name comes from the Toyota Caldina.